kumahq/kuma-website/docs/docs/0.4.0/installation/kubernetes.md

 ### 4. Quickstart

 Congratulations!
-You have successfully installed Kuma on Kubernetes.
-In order to start using Kuma, it's time to check out the  quickstart guide for Kubernetes deployments.
+You have successfully installed Kuma on Kubernetes 🚀.

+In order to start using Kuma, it's time to check out the [quickstart guide for Kubernetes](/docs/0.4.0/quickstart/kubernetes/) deployments.